Sarita-16/React/README.md

    To know what exact verson do we need to use on production.
    It will tell you what version of library we are using.

 \\ package-lock.json is a very important file, it locks the version.
+Never keep it on git ignore.

+11. node_modules : whenever we install something it gets installed in node_modules.
+It is database of npm packages.
+    \\ never put node_modules in git repositories

-10. how do we use npm in my project?
+12. how do we use npm in my project?
     \\ npm init
     \\ npm install (to install our package) -D(Dev Dependency, also written as '--save-dev'.
 Dependency means all the packages that project need & percel is one of such dev dependency) parcel (which we want to install)